HEPData/hepdata/INSTALL.rst

  * `pywebpack <https://pywebpack.readthedocs.io/en/latest/>`_ provides a way to define Webpack bundles in python.
  * `Flask-WebpackExt <https://flask-webpackext.readthedocs.io/en/latest/>`_ integrates `pywebpack` with Flask.
 It provides the `WebpackBundle` class used to define the entry points and contents of the Webpack packages, and the `{{ webpack`...] }}` template function used to inject javascript and css into a page.
- * `Flask-WebpackExt <https://flask-webpackext.readthedocs.io/en/latest/>`_ integrates Webpack with Flask.
-It provides the `WebpackBundle` class used to define the entry points and contents of the Webpack packages, and the `{{ webpack[...] }}` template function used to inject javascript and css into a page.
  * `invenio-assets <https://invenio-assets.readthedocs.io/en/latest/>`_ integrates Flask-WebpackExt with Invenio and provides a CLI command to collect the assets.

-Each module that require javascript has a ``webpack.py`` file which list the JavaScript files and their dependencies.
+Each module that requires javascript has a ``webpack.py`` file which list the JavaScript files and their dependencies.
 Dependencies need to be imported at the top of each JavaScript file.
 To add a new JavaScript file:

  1. Create the file in ``<module>/assets/js``.
  2. Edit ``<module>/webpack.py`` and add an item to the ``entries`` dict, e.g.